AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-10-use-rems-for-font-size/index.md

 However, more commonly, users have a preferred font size for their monitor rather than a preferred zoom percentage—after all, it's much easier for users to reason about pixels than it is some arbitrary percentage zoom.
 Moreover, as in the example above, percentages may yield floating-point results that don't appear in the browser settings, forcing a user to choose between the two closest values that are available.

 {% aside %}
-  Another important distinction is that zooming scales the entire page, which isn't necessarily what users want when they decide to increase their preferred font size.
-Typically, users do this because they want *just the visible text* on the page to be bigger, not for everything to scale up.
-{% endaside %}

-This means that we should always respect the user's preferred font size rather than forcing them to figure out whether we support zooming only, font size scaling only, or both zooming and font size scaling.

-If you're wondering why this matters so much and why we can't just use pixels and let users zoom in the page if they really want bigger text, Kathleen McMahon did a deep dive into [why rems are better for accessible font sizing](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) back in 2019.

-{% aside %}
-  One more thing worth noting is that different font families render at different visible sizes.
+Although, to be fair, different font families render at different visible sizes.
 For example, [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville) is a notoriously large font family; a font size of `16px` rendered in this family corresponds to roughly `18px` in most other families.
 So this issue is more nuanced than it seems.
 {% endaside %}

+But more importantly, zooming scales the entire page, which isn't necessarily what users want when they decide to increase their preferred font size.
+Typically, users do this because they want to enlarge *just the visible text* to make it easier to read.
+Zooming does make text bigger, but since all of the other elements on the page also scale up, they leave less room for text to fit on the screen.
+On the other hand, scaling just the font size for a page allows a user to read it more easily without enlarging irrelevant elements.

+In short, we should always respect the user's preferred font size rather than forcing them to figure out whether we support zooming only, font size scaling only, or both zooming and font size scaling.

+If you're still wondering why this matters so much and why we can't just use pixels and let users zoom in the page if they really want bigger text, Kathleen McMahon did a deep dive into [why rems are better for accessible font sizing](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) back in 2019.

 ## Relative Units and Font Size